kreasialamteknologi/wpplugin-accounting/README.md

-# wpplugin-everaccounting
+# wpplugin-accounting
-Wordpress Plugin Ever Accounting
+Wordpress Plugins for Accounting